Written by Diana Whelan, Math Teacher

 At the beginning of the school year, I explained how the problem will be graded using one of the rubrics (see below) provided by the program.
 I asked students to create a persona (a stick figure will suffice) if one was not already mentioned in the task.
 They needed to then add a thought bubble and jot down the data they identified in the problem.
 They were told to show all of the steps of their solving while labeling each section.
 Because learning involves various methods, they had to also include drawings to illustrate their thinking process.
 Students were also asked to box their answer including units used.
 Their final step was to write a complete sentence answering the question.
 We practiced this process as a whole class.
 I also modeled the various performance levels of the rubric: Novice, Apprentice, and Practitioner, and pointed out that their goal was to achieve the Expert level of a mathematician.
 The students especially enjoyed my lack of accomplishment as I demonstrated the various levels.

 The growth the students demonstrated as time passed was astounding!
 After using the Exemplars rubric and allowing students time to reflect on their level, eagerness was noted and students made genuine effort to reach the Expert level.
 Giving the students the models of student work and demonstrating the level of achievement they hope to master made it an easy stepping stone to move toward.
-When the graders were evaluated at the beginning of the year, 19% demonstrated Expert level.
+When the fifth graders were evaluated at the beginning of the year, 19% demonstrated Expert level.
 By the end of the school year and having had frequent practice with these performance tasks, the Expert level rose to 81%.

 One noticeable change I experienced was that students were asking for more assistance at the beginning of the new concept being taught because they knew the expectation.
 There was a collective awareness that they needed to have a strong understanding in order to accomplish the assessment at the end.
 They became more active participants in their cooperative groups as they supported each other’s learning.
 Not only were the Exemplars challenging, but the tasks were giving the students a relevant experience utilizing the math concepts.
 Real-life connections to math is a powerful tool.